coteditor/CotEditor/CONTRIBUTING.md

 ### Localization

 Fixing/updating existing localizations is always welcome.
-The project team may add `FIXME:` tag as a comment in the localized strings files if there are updated strings to be localized.
+The project team adds `FIXME:` tag as a comment in the localized strings files if there are updated strings to be localized.

 If your localization makes the Autolayout destroy, try first making the sentence shorter.
 However, if it's impossible, then just tell us about it with a screenshot when you make a pull-request.
-We'll update the xib file to layout your localized terms correctly.
+We'll update the storyboard file to layout your localized terms correctly.

 #### Good references for localization